utahplt/gtp-measure/README.md

 $ raco gtp-measure <TARGET>
 ```

-To view all currently-running benchmarks:
+To resume a previously-stopped task:

 ```
-$ raco gtp-measure --status
+$ raco gtp-measure --resume <DATA-DIR>
 ```

 For more: